simonmichael/hledger_site/src/install.md

 All 221 tests passed (0.10s)
 </div>

-or the more extensive functional tests, if you are in hledger's source directory:
+or the more thorough functional tests, if you are in hledger's source directory:

 <div class="command">
 $ make functest <br>